Introduction to the Universe

 The sun has enormous organized magnetic fields that reach from pole to pole.
 Loops of the magnetic field oppose convection in the convective envelope and stop the flow of energy to the surface.
 This results in cool spots (i.e. SUNSPOTS) at the surface which produce less light than the warmer part.

 Sunspots are dark spots on the photosphere, typically with the same diameter as the Earth.

 Sunspots have even lower temperatures than the photosphere.
 The center of a spot is called the umbra, looks dark gray if heavily filtered & is only 4200°C (as compared to the photosphere at 6000°C).
 Penumbra is the portion around the umbra, which looks lighter gray (if filtered).

 Sunspots come in cycles, increasing sharply (in numbers) & then decreasing sharply.
 The period of this solar cycle is about eleven years.
 The largest spot ever measured (April 1974) covered 18130 million km² i.e., 0.7% of the Sun’s visible surface.
 The life periods of these spots also vary—from a few hours to many weeks.

-Polar auroras appear only on the poles and since there are two poles on the Earth, there exist two type of auroras, Aurora Borealis or northern Lights on north pole and the Aurora Australis or Southern Lights on south pole.
+Polar auroras appear only on the poles and since there are two poles on the Earth, there exist two types of auroras, Aurora Borealis or northern Lights on the north pole and the Aurora Australis or Southern Lights on south pole.
 These are lights that sweep across the sky in waves or streamers or folds.
 They are very often multicolored and provide one of the finest spectacles in nature.
 They occur in Arctic and the Antarctic regions (respectively), but the Northern lights can be seen as far south as New Orleans in America and the Southern lights as far north as Australia.